conan-io/conan-io.github.io/_posts/2026-09-02-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 difference is that it is now a design choice rather than a requirement for every C++ library.

+> **Note**: SwiftPM can also distribute C++ libraries for use through Swift's
-> **Note:** SwiftPM is a natural choice when the C++ dependency is packaged for
+> C++ interoperability and is a convenient choice when a suitable package
-> SwiftPM.
-In this example, however, LunaSVG comes from ConanCenter, so Conan
-> obtains the library and its dependencies and provides the build information
+> already exists.
+Here, Conan consumes LunaSVG and its transitive dependencies
-> Xcode needs to use them from Swift.
+> from ConanCenter without requiring the C++ dependency graph to be repackaged
+> for SwiftPM.
+The Conan recipes reuse the libraries' upstream build systems
+> rather than rewriting their configuration and platform logic in
+> `Package.swift`.

 Try the [complete
 example](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop)